microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

     }
 ```

-### 2. Prepare your workspace folder

-Copy [this snippet](uploadprofilesnippet.txt) into your `pom.xml` in the `<profiles>` tag.
-If there's no `<profiles>` section in your pom, make one.

-Then run

-`mvn -DskipTests -P prepare-for-upload package`

-This will pack your test classes and all dependencies into the `target/upload` folder, ready to be uploaded to Test Cloud.

 ## 1b.
 Setup for Gradle Users
 The following steps are for users whose project is configured to use the Gradle build system, for example projects built using Android Studio.
 This approach requires you to move your UI test package from your Android project and into a new Maven-based project in order to be compatible with Test Cloud.
 We recommend using IntelliJ or any other IDE which supports the Maven build system.